 - Girls' soccer sees the second-most concussions of all high school sports.
 Girls’ basketball sees the third-most.

-- The UPMC Sports Medicine Concussion Program sees 15,000 concussion patients each year:
+- The UPMC Sports Medicine Concussion Program sees more than 14,000 patient visits each year.

 - 30 percent are from outside the state of Pennsylvania.